 6. To Stalk an Enemy, a Crush, or Someone You Don’t Even Know

-Facebook makes it to easy for one to find out an outrageous amount of details about another’s life without them knowing that you know.
+Facebook makes it easy for one to find out an outrageous amount of details about another’s life without them knowing that you know.
 It’s a bit creepy.
-It makes no difference if they are on your friends list and they gave you access to their information or if it is someone with a public profile that you have actually never met.
-If you are routinely visiting someones profile and watching their life more closely your own you might want to figure out why and resolve the underlying issues of loneliness, jealousy, vengeance or whatever other emotion is causing you to facebook stalk someone.
+It makes no difference if they are on your friend’s list and they gave you access to their information or if it is someone with a public profile that you have never met.
+If you are routinely visiting someone’s profile and watching their life more closely than your own, you might want to figure out why and resolve the underlying issues of loneliness, jealousy, vengeance or whatever other emotion is causing you to facebook stalk someone.

 7. To Feel a Sense of Connection With Others

-Are you away travelling, working, or studying and you cannot meet with your friends in person?
-It’s still not a good a reason to spend hours “connecting” to others on facebook.
-You may have a few close people you want to update every now and then, but If you are living on facebook in order to connect with people far far away, you are missing out on opportunities for connecting with real people in your current location.
+Are you away traveling, working, or studying and you cannot meet with your friends in person?
+It’s still not a good reason to spend hours “connecting” to others on facebook.
+You may have a few close people you want to update now and then, but If you are living on facebook to connect with people far away, you are missing out on opportunities for connecting with people in your current location.

 8. To Stay in Touch With Every Person You Ever Met

-If you are using facebook for unhealthy or mundane reasons, then for your own benefit, and the benefit of everyone else on this planet…..please consider resolving the underlying issues.
-Recognize facebook as a tool which has certain capabilities, but not as something that becomes your lifeline.
-There is a higher purpose to you life, and it does not involve telling the world that you liked last nights episode of your favourite TV series.
+Recognize facebook as a tool which has certain capabilities, not as something that becomes your lifeline.
+There is a higher purpose to your life, and it does not involve telling the world that you liked last night’s episode of your favorite TV series.

 If you have other “good” or “not so good” reason that someone may use facebook, feel free to post in the comment section below.